-Department Responsibilities Sales Management Center Develop our company's business strategies and oversee the execution of our business targets.
-Support our overseas subsidiary companies in business development and achieving of performance targets.
+Department Responsibilities Northeast Asian Region Business Unit Expand businesses in Northeast Asia and formulate relevant plans for strategic alliances.
+Service Provider Business Unit Plan and formulate strategies for the research and development of broadband telecommunication products and management of related projects.
+Develop global marketing strategies for broadband telecommunication products and assist subsidiaries in promoting target products in order to meet performance targets.
+Mobile Service Provider Business Unit Plan and formulate strategies for the research and development of mobile telecommunication products, and manage related projects.
+Develop global marketing strategies for mobile telecommunication products and assist subsidiaries in promoting target products in order to meet performance targets Sales Management Center Develop our company's business strategies and oversee the execution of our business strategies.
+Support overseas subsidiary companies in business development and achieving of performance targets.
 Supply Chain Management Center Oversee the procurement, price negotiation, delivery dates and distribution logistics of outsourced products, and other related matters.
 Supplier management, product supply and demand management, and import and export operations.
 Forecast and consolidate the global requirement for products and parts and manage their strategic procurement.
+Global Integration Service Division Increase operation income by after sale products quality control and reduce quality loss cost Improve customer satisfaction and increase market competitiveness through Observe the market quality evaluation to help improve the product performance Internal quality information feedback and systems integration, in order to enhance the quality and improve the synergy.

-R&D Center Plan and formulate R&D strategies for new products and technologies for each year.
+Department Responsibilities R&D Center Plan and formulate R&D strategies for new products and technologies for each year.
 Research and develop various hardware and software, integrate various technologies, and provide testing at the R&D stage.
-Provide efficient and effective technological support for R&D of new products and technologies to solve any problems encountered.
-Provide effective testing and analysis of software and hardware at the R&D stage for new products and technologies.
-Cloud Service & App Development Division Cloud Platform & Device Development Division Design and develop new products and technologies related to the new cloud service platform, apply new technologies, integrate applications and servers, and execute other aspects of research and development.
-Operation of cloud applications services.
+Provide efficient and effective technological supportfor R&D of new products and technologies to solve any problems encountered.
+Provide effective testing and analysis of software and hardware at the R&D stage of new products and technologies.
+Taiwan Business Unit Responsible for the marketing of products in the Taiwanese market and the related after-sales services.